Pedro Madruga: Career

-Pedro Madruga was a figure in the court of Henry IV of Castile, and the king entrusted him with the role of keeping the powerful Bishop of Santiago, Alonso de Fonseca, under control.
+Pedro Madruga was a figure in the court of Henry IV of Castile, and the king entrusted him with the role of keeping the powerful Bishop of Santiago de Compostela, Alonso de Fonseca, under control.

 In the 1460s the second Irmandiño revolt erupted in Galicia when the peasantry rebelled against the regional nobility.
 Pedro Madruga had already sought refuge in Portugal.
-At the request of the nobles, he raised an army and confronted the irmandiños on several occasions until he finally managed to subdue them.
+At the request of the nobles, he raised an army and confronted the Irmandiños on several occasions until he finally managed to subdue them.

-During the War of the Castilian Succession in the 1470s he was a supporter of Joanna la Beltraneja (daughter of Henry IV) against the claims of Isabella I of Castile and Ferdinand.
+During the War of the Castilian Succession in the 1470s he was a supporter of Joanna la Beltraneja (daughter of Henry IV) against the claims of Isabella I and Ferdinand II.

 Reputation

 Pedro Madruga's reputation is that of "a turbulent magnate who plowed a deep furrow in Galicia's troubled fifteenth century".
 Nevertheless, he was a popular figure in Galicia and was commemorated with the following lines: